Wambu-i7/alx-system_engineering-devops/0x00-shell_basics/README.md

 Deleting the file betty.
 Deleting the directory named my first directory in tmp directory.
 Changing the working directory to the previous one.
+Lists all files including hidden files in the current directory, parent directory and the boot directory in long format.